-- a) take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption, including maximising cooling and avoiding solar gain in the summer, - b) be planned so as to minimise greenhouse gas emissions; - c) demonstrate how the proposed development will minimise and manage energy use (through the submission of an energy, climate change and sustainability statement) and set out how the proposal will make use of renewable energy, including generating the energy used on site from decentralised and renewable or low-carbon sources.
-Where on-site renewable or low-carbon energy generation is not practicable, evidence must be provided to the County Planning Authority, and the applicant should source the electricity required from renewables through an energy supplier; - d) use sustainable drainage systems, rainwater harvesting, stormwater harvesting, including from impermeable surfaces wherever feasible and layouts that accommodate wastewater recycling where a connection to the public sewerage network is required; - e) take account of potential changes in climate including rising sea levels larger river flows_and coastal erosion; - f) take opportunities to incorporate trees, retain existing trees and include measures to assist habitats and species to adapt to the potential effects of climate change wherever possible; - g) set out how the transportation related to the development will help reduce carbon emissions and incorporate proposals for sustainable travel, including travel plans where appropriate; and - h) for waste management proposals, set out how the principles of the waste hierarchy have been considered and addressed.
+- take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption, including maximising cooling and avoiding solar gain in the summer, - b) be planned so as to minimise greenhouse gas emissions; - c) detail how the proposed development will minimise and manage energy use (through the submission of an energy, climate change and sustainability statement) and set out how the proposal will make use of renewable energy, including generating the energy used on site from decentralised and renewable or low-carbon sources.
+Where on-site renewable or low-carbon energy generation is not practicable, evidence must be provided to the County Planning Authority; - d) use sustainable drainage systems, rainwater harvesting, stormwater harvesting, including from impermeable surfaces wherever feasible and layouts that accommodate wastewater recycling where a connection to the public sewerage network is required; - e) take account of potential changes in climate, including flood risk from all sources, but particularly rising sea levels, larger river flows and surface water runoff, increasingly variable groundwater levels and coastal erosion: - take opportunities to incorporate trees, retain existing trees and include measures to assist habitats and species to adapt to the potential effects of climate change wherever possible; - g) set out how the transportation related to the development will help reduce carbon emissions and incorporate proposals for sustainable travel, including travel plans where appropriate; and - h) for waste management proposals, set out how the principles of the waste hierarchy have been considered and addressed.